sophiakobzar/FuzzyFeud/README.md

 # Fuzzy Feud Game

 Welcome to the Fuzzy Feud game repository!
-This document will guide you through the steps needed to set up the game on your local machine.
+This README provides instructions on how to set up and play the game on your local machine.

 ## Prerequisites

+Before you begin, ensure you have the following installed on your machine:

 - Git
-- Git Large File Storage (LFS)

 ## Installation